ckz8780/ci-ifd-ajax-test/README.md

 # Welcome!

-A small demo of some AJAX testing.
+This is small demo of some AJAX testing which calls the SWAPI (Star Wars API) to render a table of data.
 This is part of the Interactive Frontend Development Module for CodeInstitute.

-This project has been lightly extended to utilize bootstrap for styling.
+The project has been lightly extended to utilize bootstrap for styling.

 #### See commit history for details at each step!